Finding AreaIn Exercises 23–36, find the indicated area under the... | Channels for Pearson+

 Finding Standard Normal Probabilities using z-Table

 A z-score is a statistical measurement that describes a value's relationship to the mean of a group of values.
 It is calculated by subtracting the mean from the value and then dividing by the standard deviation.
-Z-scores are essential for finding areas under the standard normal curve, as they help determine the probability of a value falling within a certain range.
+In the context of the standard normal distribution, a z-score indicates how far and in what direction a data point deviates from the mean, which is essential for finding areas under the curve.

 Recommended video: